-The editors of Prime Women challenged me to recommend the best drugstore skincare products.
-Products that are inexpensive, over the counter, and work for prime women.
+The editors of Prime Women challenged me to recommend the best drugstore skincare products—inexpensive, over-the-counter products that work for Prime Women.
 I trotted down to the corner drugstore to see what was available.
-Like most dermatologists, I sell a line of products from the office that works well for my patients, so it had been a while since I explored what was available in the market.
+Like most dermatologists, I sell a line of products from the office that works well for my patients, so it has been a while since I explored what was available in the market.

 How to Select the Best Drugstore Skincare